-At this stage, you should have a proof of concept and a minimum viable product, a launch team incorporating the founders plus, perhaps, any key employees, and a marketing strategy to achieve the growth the funding will help you achieve.
+At this stage, you should have a proof of concept and a MVP, a launch team incorporating the founders and any key employees, and a marketing strategy to achieve the growth the funding will help you achieve.

-Some start-ups try their luck in the crowdfunding market, by pitching their business to large groups of everyday investors.
-This can yield a better deal, but creating the marketing materials (videos, images, descriptions, updates, and inducements) can take time and effort.
+If you’re planning on the crowdfunding route, you may get a good deal, but creating the marketing content (videos, images, descriptions, updates, and inducements) can take time and effort.

-Beyond seed funding are the alphabet rounds: A, B, C and so on.
-These letters represent successive rounds of funding that are stepping stones to ever-greater scale.
-As you would expect, a Series C round is usually a more valuable investment in bigger businesses than Series A.
+After pre-seed and seed funding come the alphabet rounds: A, B, C and so on.
+These represent successive rounds of funding that are stepping stones to scale your business.
+As you’d expect, a Series C round is usually a more valuable investment in bigger businesses than Series A.

-One thing these funding rounds have in common is the profile of participating investors: generally larger institutions involved in venture capital, banking and private equity.
+One thing these funding rounds have in common is the profile of participating investors: generally larger institutions involved in VC, banking and private equity.
 As the amounts grow, the capacity for private individuals to get involved ebbs away.

 With the introduction of professional investors comes a more structured approach.
 Institutions employ teams of analysts who will compare your business to industry key performance indicators (KPIs), profit margins, customer base, market penetration, risk factors and so on.

-They want an advanced level of insight backed up by proofs.
-Most will conduct some level of due diligence, a process which involves accessing company records and other data to better understand the opportunity on offer as well as any potential banana skins.
+They want an advanced level of insight backed up by proof.
+Most will conduct some level of due diligence, a process that involves accessing company records and other data to better understand the opportunity on offer as well as any potential banana skins.